Brion Randolph, MD

 Practicing Since: 2009

-Dr. Brion Randolph is currently the Interim Chief of Medical Oncology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
-He joined CTCA as a medical oncologist and hematologist when the hospital opened in August 2012 and was promoted to Medical Director of Hematology in November 2013.
+Dr. Brion Randolph is currently the Chief of Medical Oncology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+He joined CTCA as a medical oncologist and hematologist when the hospital opened in August 2012 and is now Chief of Medical Oncology.

-Before joining the CTCA team, Dr. Randolph was the medical director for the cancer center at a hospital in Tennessee.
+Before joining the CTCA team, Dr. Randolph was the medical director for a cancer center in a hospital in Tennessee.
 He also served as principal investigator for the center’s clinical research through the Vanderbilt Ingram Cancer Center Affiliates Network and Eastern Cooperative Oncology Group.

 Dr. Randolph earned his medical degree from the University of South Carolina in Columbia, and he is board certified in medical oncology, hematology and internal medicine.